 Port Newcastle NSW

 Port Newcastle is the largest seaport on Australia's east coast.
-It is also ranked the the world’s largest coal export port.
+It is also ranked the world’s largest coal export port.
 Annually, the cruise port contributes around AUD 26,7 million to the NSW economy.
 This is Hunter Valley's only gateway port.
-It serves the local coal fields producing high-quality thermal coal.
+It serves the local coalfields producing high-quality thermal coal.
 The seaport handles approx 40% of Australia’s coal export, mainly to Japan, South Korea and Taiwan.

 The acquisition is CMPort's first step to invest in Oceania and South Pacific.
-Company's "Port and Park" development projects (PPC / “Port-Park-City” model) aim to operate its largest port businesses as both cargo shipping and park developments.
+The company's "Port and Park" development projects (PPC / “Port-Park-City” model) aim to operate its largest port businesses as both cargo shipping and park developments.

 Port's principal businesses include property investment, port and property management, port and trade development, dredging, survey, docking (wharf / berth) services, maintenance of assets, pricing for services.
-For FY2016, Port Newcastle reported total assets value approx AUD 2,4411 billion and net assets vallue AUD 854,8 million.
+For FY2016, Port Newcastle reported total assets valued approx AUD 2,441 billion and net assets valued AUD 855 million.
 In 2016, it handled 167 million tons of bulk cargo, of which 161 million were coal export.
+Annually, the seaport handles approx AUD 26 billion of trade via ~4400 ship movements.

 In September 2016, the NSW Government budgeted AUD 12,7 million for building a new multi-purpose passenger terminal (Carrington Cruise Terminal), which construction started in 2018.

-In August 2018, the port started planning a new container terminal to boost local economy and reduce trucks through expanded use of city's rail connectivity.
-Economic modeling showed that a container terminal will significantly benefit city's economy by reducing freight and infrastructure costs and port congestion, boosting international shipping trade and generating local jobs.
+In August 2018, the port started planning a new container terminal to boost the local economy and reduce trucks through the expanded use of the city's rail connectivity.
+Economic modelling showed that a container terminal will significantly benefit city's economy by reducing freight and infrastructure costs and port congestion, boosting international shipping trade and generating local jobs.

 - The new LNG facility (EPIK Newcastle GasDock) is within the seaport.